Projection Coefficients Estimation in Continuous-Variable Quantum Circuits: Abstract

 \section{Abstract}

 In this work, we propose a continuous-variable quantum algorithm to compute the projection coefficients of a holomorphic function in the Segal--Bargmann space by leveraging its isometric correspondence with single-mode quantum states.
 Using CV quantum circuits, we prepare the state $\ket{f}$ associated with $f(z)$ and extract the coefficients $c_n = \braket{n}{f}$ via photon-number-resolved detection, enhanced by interferometric phase referencing to recover full complex amplitudes.
-This enables direct quantum estimation and visualization of the coefficient sequence---offering a scalable, measurement-based alternative to classical numerical integration for functional analysis and non-Gaussian state characterization.
+We detail the construction of the state-preparation oracle for various functional classes and analyze the protocol's robustness under realistic noise models, including detector inefficiency and state preparation errors.
+This enables direct quantum estimation and visualization of the coefficient sequence---offering a hardware-native protocol for characterizing non-Gaussian states and analyzing functions defined by quantum oracles, complementary to classical numerical integration.